-Including the Cancer Institute of New Jersey Foundation in your financial and estate plans, may provide you current tax benefits and a legacy of support for a purpose important to you – winning the war on cancer.
+Including Rutgers Cancer Institute of New Jersey in your financial and estate plans, may provide you current tax benefits and a legacy of support for a purpose important to you – winning the war on cancer.
 Often you can make a larger gift than you might have thought possible.
-If you would like more information about planned giving, call the CINJ Foundation office at 732-235-8614.
+If you would like more information about planned giving, call the Office of Gift Planning at 848-932-8808.

-The Cancer Institute of New Jersey Foundation has been fortunate to receive legacy gifts from grateful patients, family members, and residents from New Jersey and beyond who care deeply about finding a cure for cancer, and providing the very best patient care until we succeed in eradicating this disease.
+Rutgers Cancer Institute of New Jersey has been fortunate to receive legacy gifts from grateful patients, family members, and residents from New Jersey and beyond who care deeply about finding a cure for cancer, and providing the very best patient care until we succeed in eradicating this disease.

-Individuals who have made a gift to The Cancer Institute of New Jersey Foundation through their estate plans, and who have informed the CINJ Foundation, are welcomed as members of the CINJF Legacy Society.
+Individuals who have made a gift to the Cancer Institute of New Jersey through their estate plans, and who have informed the Cancer Institute, are welcomed as members of the Legacy Society.

 BENEFITS OF MAKING A BEQUEST

-Your bequest can be modified if your personal or financial situation changes.
-You can direct your bequest to benefit The Cancer Institute’s patient care and research programs in the future.
+- Your bequest can be modified if your personal or financial situation changes.
+You can direct your bequest to benefit Rutgers Cancer Institute of New Jersey patient care and research programs in the future.

-You become a member of The Legacy Society.
+- You become a member of our Legacy Society.

 WAYS TO MAKE A BEQUEST